 Many sellers and developers will sell directly to you and no agent is needed.
 Having your own legal representation while working directly with the seller is sufficient in most cases.

 Agents who are handling a sale will want their cut, so if a seller has already engaged them and you have found the property via that agent, you are most likely going to have to use them for at least part of the process, even if you don’t find the agent to be helpful or competent.
+If you want a buy-side agent who will represent your interests, rather than the interests of the seller, check out ExpatHub’s buy-side services.

 Legal Process & Considerations